mapping-commons/sssom/src/docs/spec.md

 Metadata about a set of mappings can be supplied as part of the mappings (embedded mode) and as a simple yaml file alongside the primary mapping file.
 The YAML metadata block MUST contain a curie map that allows the unambiguous interpretation of CURIES.
 A curie map is supplied after a `curie_map:` parameter in the yaml file.
 The value is a dictionary of CURIE->URLPREFIX pairs.
 Note that the following prefixes are built-in and (1) MUST NOT be changed from their bioregistry conformant default interpretation and (2) MAY be omitted from the curie map: "`sssom`", "`owl`", "`rdf`", "`rdfs`", "`skos`", "`semapv`".

+**Canonical ordering of columns**.
+Apart from the elements themselves, some example usage and a description, **_[the SSSOM spec](https://mapping-commons.github.io/sssom/Mapping/) defines the canonical order for the metadata_** in which the elements SHOULD appear when serialised.
+(The "canonical order" corresponds to the exact order of elements as seen in the specification.)
+This precludes spurious diffs in a git setting, which is an important concern for the continuous reviewing of mappings by curators and users.

 Note that only metadata elements permissible in a global context (G, or L/G) can be used in the metadata-file.